clgp2/baCode/README.md

 Example: ``` bicleaner-hardrules {path_L1} -s en -t ro --annotated_output --disable_minimal_length > {path_L1_annotated} ```

-Note: make sure to first remove the duplicates from your dataset for example with ```df=df.drop_duplicates()```
+Note: make sure to first remove the duplicates from your dataset if any, for example with ```df=df.drop_duplicates()```

 3. **Tokenize the data**
 * use notebooks/02-processing.ipynb to turn the data into input to the neural network by tokenizing it on word and subword level

 General:
-* use scripts/02-processing.py to tokenize a text file on word and subword level
+* use scripts/02-processing.py to tokenize a text file on word and subword level.
+The word-level tokenizer used here ([sacremoses](https://github.com/rsennrich/subword-nmt)) is language-dependent, this means that input is a text file in only one language.

 4. **Train and test the data**
 * see notebooks/03-modelling.ipynb for an example on how to train and test with JoeyNMT.
-More information on the oficial documentation [here](https://github.com/joeynmt/joeynmt) see JoeyYamlFile/ for the used config files
+More information on the oficial documentation [here](https://github.com/joeynmt/joeynmt) see configs/ for the used config files for L1, L2 and L3 datasets.
+The only setting difference between the three config files is the validation frequency.

 5. **Postprocess the data**
 * run ``` sacremoses -l ro detokenize < path/to/tokenized_output > out.detok.txt ```